 When January arrives, Little River’s black sea bass bite like mad.
 But many anglers go into winterizing mode and put up their fishing gear.
-But they are missing out.
+They are missing out.
 Some of the best fishing arrives when it gets cold along the Carolinas’ coast.

 Cold weather sends some saltwater species on a migratory train to sunny Florida, but others will reposition and overwinter right here.
 Black sea bass are among those, and anglers with cold-weather gear can have triple-digit catches just a short run from Carolina beaches, especially those around the state line.

 Tom Cushman of Cush’s Calmwater Charters in North Myrtle Beach, S.C., fishes hard year-round.
 He targets a variety of species during winter.
 Big, black sea bass out of Little River Inlet are tops on his list.

 “These fish congregate at our ledges, wrecks and other places off Little River that have lots of livebottom growth,” said Cushman (843-997-5850).
 “We target them from nearshore places out to 100 foot.”

 Black sea bass congregate around deep structure offshore